Simon Killer first published by Film4.

 Yet the truth, hinted in the film’s title, in the central casting of Corbet (Funny Games), and in the blankly uncompromising filmography of writer/director Antonio Campos (Buy It Now, Afterschool), is that Simon Killer is a close character study of disconnection verging on, and then beyond, sociopathy, as our craven antihero lies, cheats and manipulates – and worse – to get what he wants.
 At first Simon is shot from a cool distance, but once the camera starts fluidly tracking him (as he tracks others), all to the jungle rhythms of his personal stereo, there emerges a portrait of a pathological predator.
 His mother may nickname him ‘fox’, and he may prefer to see himself as a lion – but most disturbing is how easily Simon passes for human, blending in unnoticed with the crowd.

-In A Nutshell: Alienation, anomie, angst, affectlessness, electropop – Antonio Campos’ coolly undemonstrative second feature brings into gradual focus an American (sociopath) in Paris.
+In A Nutshell: Alienation, anomie, angst, affectlessness, electropop – Antonio Campos’ coolly undemonstrative third feature brings into gradual focus an American (sociopath) in Paris.